Investment Readiness and Operational Resilience Evidence | Continuity Strength

 What does the company receive?

-Each company receives an ISO 22301-aligned business continuity plan, an incident response plan, structured vendor oversight documentation, a resilience score with vertical benchmarking, and a cyber risk assessment.
+Each company receives a business continuity plan, an incident response plan, structured vendor oversight documentation, and a cyber risk assessment.
+The gaps are laid out as raw findings a buyer can interrogate, not reduced to a single number.
 The output is organized for buyer-side review and ready to drop into the data room.

 Who is the buyer of Continuity Strength?